Showing Our Gratitude in Mystic, CT: Ways to Support Local Veterans

 Support Veterans out of area:

-• Climb-4, [veterans owned/donate] is an online charity founded by a veteran, Leslie (a wonderful person who I’ve got to know via Instagram and she’s also a Dalmatian mama!!).
+• Climb-4 is an online charity founded by a veteran, Leslie (a wonderful person who I’ve got to know via Instagram and she’s also a Dalmatian mama!!).
 Climb-4 strives to help fight depression and PTSD by allowing veterans the opportunity to get outdoors.
 Donate towards the costs of the essential gears for veterans here

-• Got Your Six Coffee, [veterans owned] veteran-owned coffee company.
+• Got Your Six Coffee is a veteran-owned coffee company.
 The profits from their sales goes back in helping Veterans and first responders.
 They have strong passion in helping other veterans, with goals to eliminate veteran homelessness/suicides.
 Get your coffee, apparel or others here.

 THANK YOU VETERANS,